RISE-Remote-Intranet-School-Environment/RISE-User-Management-2.0/README.md

 - Authorization Server: Server that authenticates the Resource Owner and issues access tokens after getting proper authorization.
 In this case, Auth0.

+## Oauth 2.0 in our system

+Documentation from Spring tutorial goes here

 ## Setup and Run

+- Requirements: maven, jdk, ... whatever
+- `git clone && cd bla bla `
+- Get your client id and secret from GitHub and Google
+- Modify application.yml adding client secret and client id like this:
+[screenshot goes here]
+- `mvn run command goes here`
+- open at localhost
+- check

 ## Contributions